 Social commerce is empowering your customers

-Although the term social commerce was first used way back in 2005 it has always been looked at as something for the future.
-Even though Facebook and Twitter have been used for buying and selling goods for some years the idea has never really caught on large-scale – but that is just about to change.
+Even though Facebook and Twitter have been used for buying and selling goods for some years, the idea of ‘social commerce’ has never really caught on large-scale.
+But that is just about to change.

 So, if you are in the retail space, start looking at social commerce now!